rktjmp/lush.nvim/README.md

 Remember to disable your LSP client and linters, these can interfere and give a lot of false positives while using `:Lushify`.

-One of the templates includes a list of all the highlight groups that (Neo)vim can use by default.
+One of the templates includes a list of all the highlight groups that Neovim uses by default.
 There's a lot, so defining simple relations between them is the best way to cover them all.